ele-dev/rtmp-hls-server/README.md

 	* RTMP is ON
 	* HLS is ON (adaptive, 5 variants)
 	* DASH is ON
-	* Other Nginx configuration files are also provided to allow for RTMP-only streams or no-FFmpeg transcoding.
+	* Other Nginx configuration files are also provided to allow for RTMP-only streams or FFmpeg transcoding.
  * Statistic page of RTMP streams at `http://<server ip>:<server port>/stats`.
  * Available web video players (based on [video.js](https://videojs.com/) and [hls.js](https://github.com/video-dev/hls.js/)) at `/usr/local/nginx/html/players`.

 Current Image is built using:
- * Nginx 1.17.5 (compiled from source)
+ * Nginx 1.18.0 (compiled from source)
  * Nginx-rtmp-module 1.2.1 (compiled from source)
- * FFmpeg 4.2.1 (compiled from source)
+ * FFmpeg 4.3.1 (compiled from source)

 This image was inspired by similar docker images from [tiangolo](https://hub.docker.com/r/tiangolo/nginx-rtmp/) and [alfg](https://hub.docker.com/r/alfg/nginx-rtmp/).
 It has small build size, adds support for HTTP-based streams and adaptive streaming using FFmpeg.